-The assignment of LDNs, trunk groups, or LCOSs to specific attendant consoles is done via a set of new translation tables known as attendant groups.
+The assignment of LDNs, trunk groups, or LCOSs to specific attendant consoles is done via attendant groups.
 Up to 15 attendant groups may be defined.
 Each group is comprised of one or more attendant consoles.
 A console may be a member of only one attendant group.

 In the case where a call is routed to an attendant group in which all the consoles are busy, this attendant group may be bypassed and the call routed to an overflow group.
 An overflow group is another attendant group used when the overflow condition occurs.
 Therefore, an attendant group may be used as an attendant group, overflow group, or both.
-For example, trunk group 28 may be assigned to attendant group 1 and overflow group 5, while at the same time trunk group 29 may have group 5 as its assigned attendant group.
+For example, trunk group 28 may be assigned to attendant group 1 and attendant group 1 may overflow to attendant group 5, while at the same time trunk group 29 may have group 5 as its assigned attendant group.
 There is only 1 overflow group assignment for each attendant group.
-It is not possible to have TG 28 assigned to attendant group 1 and overflow group 2, while TG 29 is assigned to attendant group 1 and overflow group 3.
+It is not possible to have TG 28 assigned to attendant group 1 overflowing to group 2, while TG 29 is assigned to attendant group 1 overflowing to group 3.
 In addition, attendant group zero may not be assigned as an overflow group.